menu

 Living in Discovery Bay

 Discovery Bay is a medium-sized town located in the state of California.
-With a population of 15,358 people and four constituent neighborhoods, Discovery Bay is the 354th largest community in California.
+With a population of 15,358 people and four associated neighborhoods, Discovery Bay is the 354th largest community in California.

 Housing costs in Discovery Bay are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-A relatively large number of people in Discovery Bay telecommute to their jobs.
-Overall, about 14.24% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.02% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Discovery Bay is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.

 Zip Codes in Discovery Bay, CA